Bradford murders

 The Bradford murders were the serial killings of three women in the city of Bradford, West Yorkshire, England in 2009 and 2010.

 43-year-old Susan Rushworth disappeared on 22 June 2009, followed by 31-year-old Shelley Armitage on 26 April 2010 and 36-year-old Suzanne Blamires on 21 May of the same year.
 The women were all sex workers based in Bradford.
 Parts of Blamires's body were found in the River Aire in Shipley, near Bradford, on 25 May.
 Other human tissue found in the same river was later established to belong to Armitage.
 No remains of Rushworth were ever found.

 Stephen Shaun Griffiths, 40, was arrested on 24 May and subsequently charged with killing the three women.
-After being found guilty, he was sentenced to life imprisonment with a whole life order without any possibility of parole.
+After being found guilty, he was sentenced to life imprisonment with a whole life order.

 Conviction of Stephen Griffiths

-Stephen Shaun Griffiths (born 24 December 1969 in Dewsbury, West Riding of Yorkshire) was arrested and in May 2010 he appeared in the magistrates' court, giving his name as "the Crossbow Cannibal."
+Stephen Shaun Griffiths (born 24 December 1969 in Dewsbury, West Riding of Yorkshire), at the time a semi-professional postgraduate student in criminology, was arrested and in May 2010 he appeared in the magistrates' court, giving his name as "the Crossbow Cannibal."

 At a Crown Court appearance that afternoon he was remanded in custody until his next court appearance.
 He made a second appearance at the Crown Court on 7 June via a video link from Wakefield Prison where a trial date of 16 November 2010 was set.

 On 21 December 2010, Griffiths was convicted of all three murders after pleading guilty.
 At Leeds Crown Court the same day, Mr Justice Openshaw sentenced Griffiths to life imprisonment with a whole life order, meaning he will not become eligible for parole and is likely to spend the rest of his life in prison.
 While in prison, Griffiths has attempted suicide on several occasions.
-In 2011, he went on a 120 day hunger strike, during which time he avoided contact with other people.
+In 2011, he went on a 120-day hunger strike, during which time he avoided contact with other people.